chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_environment_nodes_get.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The POST method is used to create a new data bag on the |chef server|.
+The GET method is used to return a node.

 This method has no parameters.